cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 - better declaration of dependencies,
 - only node-style modules (which is good for the ecosystem in many ways)

-to improve the ecosystem for browsers just like NPM does for nodejs.
+to improve the ecosystem for browsers just like NPM does for nodejs, helping people make useful packages.

+Cortex is much like NPM, so if you are familiar with nodejs development, you are already know how to make things work on browsers, and it will only takes a few seconds to make a hello world package, with cortex.

 Cortex has a workflow for developers to care less and do more.

-Cortex is much like NPM, so if you are familiar with nodejs development, you are already know how to make things work on browsers with cortex.
+Cortex focuses on the primary actions for a developer to make a product come true, and better experiences to collaborate with multiple developers.
+We've been building massive applications, that we know the pain.